 Focus on the benefits of the arrangement

-Just because you’re asking the influencer to promote your products doesn’t mean there aren’t any benefits for them.
+Unless you’re asking the influencer to promote you purely as a favor—which, we’d caution, is going to be very rare—you’re offering them some benefits in the deal.
 It’s important to leverage those benefits in your pitch so the influencer feels like there’s something in the deal for them.

 Sometimes the benefits are as simple as free product or compensation.
 If you think your influencer is motivated by those things, bring them up first.
 In some cases, however, you’ll have to point out more abstract benefits.